 Silver Electrorefining and Silver Purification

 Silver can be refined through electrolysis, using anodes made up of crude silver and gold: approximately 60% silver, 30% gold, and the remaining 10% as base metals.
 The anodes are made by charging silver and gold bullion into a furnace, the same furnace that is used for melting fine silver and gold to be cast into bars.
 The cathodes used in silver electrolysis are thin sheets of 1000 fine silver, crystallized silver powder collects on the cathodes and removed by knocking or sweeping the cathodes.
-The silver powder is washed in a centrifuge to free the metal from the soluble impurities and acid.
+The silver powder is washd in a centrifuge to free the metal from the soluble impurities and acid.
 This powder is then melted down into bars.
 The electrolyte in this process is made up of 3% silver, in the form of silver nitrate, 1.5-2% free nitric acid, and a little liquid glue, with the purpose of toughening the silver deposit on the cathode.
 If the electrolyte has greater than 8% copper it will also deposit onto the cathode, which is why the silver concentration must be monitored in the electrolyte.
-To prevent the silver from sticking to the cathodes, the cathode sheets are treated with a “dope” which consists of silver nitrate, copper nitrate, and hydrochloric acid.
+To prevent the silver from sticking to the cathodes, the cathode sheets are treated with a “dopvee” which consists of silver nitrate, copper nitrate, and hydrochloric acid.
 The anodes are removed when the silver has been depleted to ~10% of the anode, which is now crude or “black” gold, containing approximately 1% base metals.
 The anodes are melted down and ready for gold electrolysis.

 Silver Electrowinning